copyrite/LwotcMinimalText/XComGame.md

 * TODO: Scatter rules?

 ## Cool Under Pressure
-+10 Aim with reaction attacks.
++10 aim with reaction attacks.
 Your reaction attacks now have a crit roll.

 ## Coup de Grâce
-+{% CDG_AIM %} Aim, +{% CDG_CRIT %} Crit, and +{% CDG_DAMAGE %} damage to your {% BOUND_WEAPON_NAME %} attacks against stunned and panicking enemies.
++{% CDG_AIM %} aim, +{% CDG_CRIT %} crit, and +{% CDG_DAMAGE %} damage to your {% BOUND_WEAPON_NAME %} attacks against stunned and panicking enemies.
 Bonuses apply at 50% effectiveness against disoriented enemies.

 ## Covering Fire
 Reaction shots confer an aim malus on enemies and can now be triggered by any enemy action, not just movement.